-Do I have to have an HSC examination for this course?
+Is there a HSC examination for this course?
 No. It is the student's assessment mark that is recorded on the HSC.
-This is comprised of exams and including a variety of written and practical tasks - 50% knowledge, 50% skills.
+This is comprised of assessment tasks and exams and including a variety of written and practical tasks - 50% knowledge, 50% skills.

 What does the course contribution cover?
-This covers costs of practical materials and the use of the electronic simulation baby.
+This covers costs of practical materials, student work booklets and the use of the electronic simulation baby.